bennage/bennage.github.com/source/_posts/2012-02-01-finding-stuff-in-your-git-repo-2.markdown

 This is the second in a series of posts providing a set of recipes for locating sundry and diverse _thingies_ in a Git repository.

 ## Finding content in files
-Let's say that you there are hidden monkeys inside your files that you need to find.
+Let's say that there are hidden monkeys inside your files and you need to find.
 You can search _the content_ of files in a Git repositor by using `git grep`.
 (For all you Windows devs, [`grep`](http://en.wikipedia.org/wiki/Grep) is a kind of magical pony from Unixland whose special talent is finding things.)

 	# find all files whose content contains the string 'monkey'
 	PS:\> git grep monkey